Eleni Kounalakis: Ambassadorship

+Lieutenant Governor

 On April 24, 2017, Kounalakis announced her bid for the office of Lieutenant Governor of California in the 2018 election.
 After her candidacy announcement, she visited all 58 counties in California during her campaign.
 Her grassroots campaign earned the recognition of Time magazine for engaging hundreds of volunteers to text over 1 million voters before Election Day.
 She came in first place on June 5, 2018, in the top-two statewide primary; Democratic State Senator Ed Hernandez placed second.
 On November 6, Kounalakis was elected by a 56.6% to 43.3% margin against her opponent, becoming the first female elected Lieutenant Governor of California in history; Mona Pasquil was appointed in an acting capacity in 2009 following the resignation of John Garamendi but was not elected to the post.
 Kounalakis and Governor-elect Gavin Newsom took office on January 7, 2019.

 Kounalakis was re-elected lieutenant governor in 2022.
-She announced her candidacy for governor in the 2026 election on April 24, 2023.

 Kounalakis serves on the Regents of the University of California (the lieutenant governor of California holds one seat).
 In September 2023, she voted to delay approval of an eight-story, 545-bed dorm for UCLA students in Los Angeles's affluent Westwood neighborhood due to concerns of undersized dorms.
 The board approved the project in November 2023.

 Following her efforts to disqualify Donald Trump from the 2024 presidential election, she was doxxed and swatted, part of a series of similar events nationwide.

+2026 Governor and State Treasurer Election

+She announced her candidacy for governor in the 2026 election on April 24, 2023.
+On August 8, 2025, she announced that she would be dropping out of the Governor's race, in favor of running for State Treasurer.
+She ran against State Senator Anna Caballero and State Board of Equalization Board Member Tony Vazquez and won, advancing to the general election.
+She faces Republican retired businesswoman Jennifer Hawks in the general election.